Take your skills to the next level

-“Especially in bigger companies, the HR staff and managers may not always be aware of your additional contributions”, says Jacob Dayan, CEO and founder of Community Tax.
+“Especially in bigger companies, the HR staff and managers may not always be aware of your additional contributions”, says Jacob Dayan, CEO and founder of Community Tax and Finance Pal.
 Start with your most recent project and work your way backwards.
 On the same note, be sure to pivot the conversation to any future projects or responsibilities you are or plan on undertaking.

 Practice your pitch